esaurez/LoadShedderInterface/src/color_analysis/sv_matrix/README.md

 ## Computing utility CDF
 This is used for transforming Drop Rate into Utility Threshold.
-Currently the CDF is computed over all the videos in the dataset.
+Currently the CDF is computed over all the videos in the dataset and stored in the provided output directory.
+Along with it, per video CDF is also computed and stored in the directory of that video.

 `python3 compute_utils_cdf.py -C ../training_confs/red_only.yaml -O /tmp/`